o3de/o3de.org/content/docs/user-guide/components/reference/physx/hinge-joint.md

 {{< preview-migrated >}}

-With the **PhysX Hinge Joint** component, you can create a dynamic hinge joint that constrains an entity to the joint with freedom to rotate around the x\-axis of the joint.
+With the **PhysX Hinge Joint** component, you can create a dynamic hinge joint that constrains an entity to the joint with freedom to rotate around the x-axis of the joint.

 ## PhysX Hinge Joint component properties